-Become a bondholder.
 A bond is a recognition of the issuing body's debt.
-The bond has a fixed term, an interest rate that entitles the holder to a periodic coupon** and a redemption price at maturity*.
+The bond has a fixed term, an interest rate that entitles the holder to periodic coupons and a redemption at maturity.

 A bond has a fixed borrowing term.
 In practice, its issuer borrows the funds for a set period of time, and you can then take out one or several bonds.
 Each bond represents a participation in this loan.

-A bond has a redemption price at maturity*.
-In general, this is 100% of the nominal value of the bond.
+A bond gives a right to repayment of the initial capital invested by the Issuer at Maturity.
+In general, this is 100% of the nominal value of the bond (excluding fees and charges).

 This issuer issues a long-term loan facility; in other words it borrows money.
 You can then subscribe to one or several bonds.
 Each bond represents a participation in this loan.
 In concrete terms, a bond is a recognition of the issuer's debt to you, the bondholder.
 You can then receive any interest (coupons).

 - an issue price (if bought during the subscription period on the primary market) or a purchase price (if bought on the secondary market)